 Speaking of 1997, on May 20, 1997, Ron Wilson was fired by the Ducks.
 He had been the team’s head coach for the team’s first four NHL seasons.
-Pierre Page became the team’s second head coach, but he only lasts one season behind the bench.
+Pierre Page became the team’s second head coach, but he only lasted one season behind the bench.

 Odds & Ends

 The final game in the history of the World Hockey Association was played on May 20, 1979.
-The Winnipeg beat the Oilers 7-3 to win the Avco Cup.
+The Winnipeg Jets beat the Oilers 7-3 to win the Avco Cup.
 The Oilers’ Dave Semenko scored the final goal in the history of the WHA.

-On May 20, 1988, Wayne Gretzky scored a goal and added two assists to lead the Oilers to a 4-2 win over the Boston Bruins, in Game 2 of the Stanley Cup Final.
+On May 20, 1988, Wayne Gretzky scored a goal and added two assists to lead the Oilers to a 4-2 win over the Boston Bruins in Game 2 of the Stanley Cup Final.
 Gretzky scored three goals and 13 points in the Oilers’ eventual five-game series victory over the Bruins.

 Eric Lindros led the way for the Flyers on May 20, 1997, with the first and only playoff hat trick of his career.
-His three goals came in a 6-3 win over the Rangers, in Game 3 of the Eastern Conference Semifinals.
+His three goals came in a 6-3 win over the Rangers in Game 3 of the Eastern Conference Semifinals.

 The Golden Knights’ run to the Stanley Cup Final was more impressive than the Blues.
-For the 1967-68 season, all six expansion teams were all in the West Division, so it was guaranteed that one of them would make the Championship series.
-At the start of the 2017-18 season, very few people picked Vegas to even make the playoffs, let alone make all the way to the Stanley Cup Final.
+For the 1967-68 season, all six expansion teams were all in the West Division, so it was guaranteed that one of them would make the championship series.
+At the start of the 2017-18 season, very few people picked Vegas to even make the playoffs, let alone make it all the way to the Stanley Cup Final.

 Happy Birthday to You